 Optalysys was formed to solve some of the fundamental limitations of conventional computing.
 This comes at a time when the unquenchable thirst for faster processing ever expanding volumes of data comes face to face with the impending demise of Moore's Law.

-Our optical co-processors use low power laser light, rather than electricity, to perform processor intensive convolution functions in parallel at incredibly high speeds and resolutions, yet taking only a fraction of the energy used by electronic processors.
+Our optical co-processors use low power laser light, rather than electricity, to perform processor intensive, high resolution correlation and convolution functions in parallel at incredibly high speeds, yet taking only a fraction of the energy used by electronic processors.

-Our technology is hugely scalable - our first systems already offer an order of magnitude performance increase over top end graphics processors.
-Our upcoming systems will see this capability push beyond the limits of what can be realised through conventional computing, by employing the most naturally parallel processing medium there is - light.
+Our technology is hugely scalable.
 Through our unique, patented designs, our systems will be available in the cloud; High Performance Computing (HPC) systems and desktop computers.
-Miniaturised systems will also be integrated into mobile systems and even hand held devices, using component technologies that are available today.
+Miniaturised systems will also be integrated into Edge Computing systems and even hand held devices, using component technologies that are available today.

 Scientific Advisory Board